zeromq/czmq/README.md

 a thread finishes.
 Anyhow, it's hidden in this class so you don't need to worry.

 Second neat thing about wrapping thread creation is we can make it a more enriching experience for all involved.
 One thing I do often is use a PAIR-PAIR pipe to talk from a thread to/from its parent.
 So this class will automatically create such a pair for each thread you start.

-That's it.
-We have a multithreaded class that is thread safe and also gives you major power for creating multithreaded applications, with a really simple API.

-Now that's what I call a language binding.

 <A name="toc4-129" title="zstr - sending and receiving strings" />
 #### zstr - sending and receiving strings